 - 24/7 access to TAC studio and equipment (includes floor looms; home and industrial sewing machines; knitting machines; drying rack; utility sink; dye lab for natural and synthetic dyes; washer/dryer; steamer; screen printing facilities which include 3 yardage tables, large exposure unit and washout booth)

-Artists and designers working in textile media, ages 21+.
-We encourage international applicants, however we can only accept applicants that do not require special visas at this time.
-All applicants must have basic English language skills.
+Artists and designers working in textile/fiber media, ages 21+.
+We encourage international applicants, but applicants are reponsable for all necessary VISA arrangements and fees.
+All applicants must have good English proeficency.

 The selection process is led by a committee of Textile Arts Center's staff, as well as professionals working in different fields of textile arts.
 Selection criteria include: